Fancystacks/Delightful-Day-Planner/README.md

 #### [Colors correspond to actively saved tasks]

-## Saved items will appear green and bold until deleted.
+## Saved items will appear green and bold until deleted, even after the user refreshes the page.

 ## To delete a task:
 - simply *delete* all content in the box